quinn9111/prework-study-guide/README.md

 ## Description

 This is the prework for the coding bootcamp.
-It was most usefule
+It provided much value and I am confident I will learn a lot throughout the bootcamp.

 ## Installation